 No, only the original renter can make changes such as the dates, members of party, and room requests.
 Renter will have to agree with Rentee on any changes to be made.

-The renter can add one of the Disney Dining Plans and Magical Express to the reservation for a rentee - the rentee cannot do this themself.
+The renter can add one of the Disney Dining Plans to the reservation for a rentee - the rentee cannot do this themself.

 Typically, cancelations are not allowed through brokers - but for individual renters you can potentially negotiate this.
 The rentee needs to realize this does not work the same as a cash reservation.